 Canny is a feedback tool that makes it easy for teams to understand what their customers are asking for.
-Usually, product managers use the feedback to make better product decisions.
+Commonly, product managers use feedback to make better product decisions.

 Keep track of what your accounts want

 The sales process isn’t always smooth sailing.
 Your prospects will often ask for specific functionality that your product doesn’t currently support.

 By adding this customer feedback to Canny, your team can see the overall popularity of the requested features.

 Let’s make it even more seamless.
 You’re likely using a CRM like Salesforce or Hubspot.
 You can keep working in the environment that’s familiar to you and still track feedback.
 When you use our integrations, you don’t even have to leave your CRM.
 Just add feedback within the CRM and it’ll get automatically pushed to Canny.